Create and work with issues

 Transitioning the issue

 Every issue has a lifecycle.
-In JIRA Core, the lifecycle of an issue is managed by a workflow.
-A workflow consists of the issue statuses (e.g. To Do) and the transitions between each status (e.g. Start progress).
-In this step, you'll start working on your issue by transitioning it from the To Do to In Progress statuses.
+In Jira Core, the lifecycle of an issue is managed by a workflow.
+A workflow consists of the issue statuses, like To Do, and the transitions between each status (Start progress, for example).
+In this step, you'll start working on your issue by transitioning it from To Do to In Progress.

 The issue should be in the To Do status.